orchidsoftware/orchid.software/source/en/docs/quickstart.md

     /**
      * Set of mappings
      * rows, tables, graphs,
-     * modal windows and their combinations
+     * modal windows, and their combinations
      */
     public function layout(): array
     {